-Located in Goshen, Virginia, USA, and operating on approximately 11 hectares of land, the plant specializes in the production and treating of railway ties and timbers.
+Located in Goshen, Virginia and operating on approximately 11 hectares of land, the plant specializes in the production and treating of railway ties and timbers.
 The facility includes five pressure treating cylinders for oil-borne preservatives, providing a combined annual treating capacity of approximately 155,000 cubic metres.
 The plant also includes a crosstie and switch tie inspection facility capable of processing one million ties annually, a prefabrication department which can produce flange, crossing and bridge timbers, a maintenance and machine shop facility and offices for production and wood procurement personnel.

-For the year ended December 31, 2019, capital expenditures totalled approximately US\$1.8 million at the Goshen plant, mainly for the addition of a crosstie borate dip tank and the purchase and installation of a new wood grinder, as well as the purchase and installation of preservative storage tanks.
+For the year ended December 31, 2020, capital expenditures totalled approximately US\$226,000, mainly for the addition of a copper naphthenate preservative solution tank and upgrades to the treating tank.